resibots/libdynamixel/README.md

   is as easy as `./waf`
 3. installation
   is simply done with `./waf install`, with the required rights (might need sudo if you install globally)
+4. setup the proper authorisation
+  please ensure that you have the proper rights to access the serial interfaces.
+On GNU/Linux, you might have to add your user to the `dialout` group and log out.

 Using the utility
 =================